kingsdigitallab/activecollab-import/README.md

 # activecollab-import
 Scripts for importing into activecollab

-* t2a.py: Import from Trello to activecollab
+* import_trello.py: Import from Trello to activecollab
-* j2a.py: Import from Jira to activecollab
+* import_jira.py: Import from Jira to activecollab
+* import_toggl.py: Import from Toggl total time to activecollab